-The Longtime chicken burger ($5.50) has made the jump over, sitting on the bar menu, while the dessert lineup is worth a trip all on its own — with coconut pana cotta ($6), peanut butter parfait with peanut mousse ($12), and mango gelato with pineapple and mint granita ($10) on offer.
+The Longtime chicken burger ($9) has made the jump over, sitting on the bar menu, while the dessert lineup is worth a trip all on its own — with coconut pana cotta ($12), tamarind pudding with butterscotch sauce and condensed milk ice cream ($12), and mango sticky rice with coconut foam and toasted sesmae ($16) on offer.

 Dining with seven or more others?
-Then you'll need to tuck into the $65 banquet menu.
+Then you'll need to tuck into the $79 banquet menu.
 You'll receive seven courses, including some of the aforementioned dishes — ranging from snacks and mains through to dessert.